 6. Practice Meditation

-Meditation doesn’t only benefit your mental health, but it also helps to improve your focus.
-As you meditate on something, you’re training your attention span and, over time, it will expand.
+Meditation doesn’t only benefit your mental health, but it also helps you learn how to increase attention span.
+As you meditate on something, you’re training your focus, and, over time, it will expand.
 Think of meditation like weight training for your brain.
 The more you do, the more you’ll be able to focus!

 One study showed that while healthy practices like a nutritious diet may help improve focus, meditation has even more power to increase attention span.
 In the study, students at the University of California-Santa Barbara who practiced mindfulness and meditation for just 10 to 20 minutes, four times a week, ended up scoring higher on memory tests and activities requiring attention.

-Not used to meditation?
-I wasn’t either until recently.
-Try downloading an app like Headspace or Calm to build meditation and brain exercise into your routine.
+If you’re not used to meditation, try downloading an app like Headspace or Calm to build meditation and brain exercise into your routine.
 Just make sure to keep your phone out of sight when you’re working.

 7. Restructure Your Work Day

-I’ve found that the longer and more boring my workday is, the more tempted I am to veer off into another headspace (or, honestly, log onto social media).
+I’ve found that the longer and more boring my work day is, the more tempted I am to veer off into another headspace (or, honestly, log onto social media).
 That’s why I’m intentional about breaking up my work time into smaller chunks.
-When I have breaks to look forward to, I can give my undivided attention to whatever it is I need to.
-It’s like telling my brain “Just thirty more minutes.”
+When I have breaks to look forward to, I can give my undivided attention to whatever it is I need to do.

 The evidence isn’t just anecdotal.
 Studies are showing that if you want to improve your ability to pay attention, you should divide your workday into less intimidating, more manageable chunks while taking regular breaks.

 There seems to be a sweet spot for productivity.
 According to one study, the top 10 percent of workers focused intensely on average for 52 minutes before taking a 17-minute break.
 So, if you’re having a difficult time paying attention, try working for 45-60 minutes at a time, then building in a 15-20 minute break between each work slot.